Xilef11/Runes-of-Wizardry/README.md

 If you plan to contribute, it might be helpful to let others know what you are working on by writing an issue

 Suggested setup instructions for making changes:
+Note: Advanced instructions and help can be found on the <a href=http://www.minecraftforge.net/forum/index.php/topic,14048.0.html>Minecraft Forge forums</a>

 Eclipse: